-Activity 4.1 Complete What Do I Like? on pages 6 and 7.
+Activity 4.1 Complete What Do I Like? on pages 8 and 9 in the Career Compass.

 Activity 4.2 Answer the following questions:

 1. In which area (hands, people, information) did you find the best match?
 Do you agree or disagree with the results?
 Why or why not?